xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.4.6 is an important security update
+2.4.7 is a bugfix update

 == Plugin Support ==